LucasCosas/workshop-mlops-iot/README.md

 ### Training and Registering pipeline

+While the pipeline is running you can continue the steps

 The pipeline above did a few things:

 Registered a datastore pointing to a BLOB
 Registered a dataset
 Trained a model
 Registered the model in AML and created an Azure DevOps Artifact

 ### AML Extension